top

 What doesn't an auditor do?

 Auditors typically don't provide tax advice and similar services; in fact, SEC and GAO standards strictly limit which nonattest services auditors may provide.
 They also are not permitted to take on any managerial role during the audit (for example, preparing or revising source documents).
-Outside auditors must maintain their independence from the companies they audit, and any actions that would jeopardize that independence are forbidden.

 Basic auditor requirements